helderjf/miniTwitter/README.md

 # miniTwitter
-A very simple Twitter mock up just to test the Meteor.js framework
+A very simple Twitter mock up just to test the Meteor.js framework, plus React.js and Redux.js